zeya2u9/PTPerf/PT_Measurements/website/W6/readme.txt

         -  run curl_tor_ptwithTor_curl_1000.py file to generate csv files for each PT
         $python3 curl_tor_ptwithTor_curl_1000.py  //select proper options on prompt to proceed (location, Total_time, TTFB, etc.)

-   - To make graphs out of the processed data, put CSVs in the same folder as the below script:
+   - To make graphs out of the processed data, put CSVs and plotpt1box.py in the same folder:
 	- run plotpt1box.py
         $python3 plotpt1box.py  //it will make the box-plots for all PTs (fig-9)